murffer/DetectorSim/LightValidation/GS20Calibration/README.md

   Abosrber - the GS20 Scintillator
   PMT - the pmt

-The seperate histograms can be combined with the following command.
-  `hadd GS20_Neutron.root GS20_Neutron_*.root`
+The seperate histograms can be combined using the clean up script provided with the simulation `hadd GS20_Neutron.root GS20_Neutron_*.root`